Blueblue22two/Personalized_delivery_website_based_on_Mixed_recommendations/README.md

 # 202018010410_project_recommendation system
- An intelligence recommendation system for online food ordering platform based on Collaborative Filtering
+> This is an intelligence recommendation system for online food ordering platform based on Collaborative Filtering

+> Languange: python
+> Framework: diango